Advantages and Disadvantages of Internal Rate of Return (IRR)

 The various advantages of internal rate of return method of evaluating investment projects are as follows:

-Time Value of Money: The first and the most important thing is that it considers time value of money in evaluating a project which is a big lacking in accounting rate of return.
+Time Value of Money: The first and the most important thing is that it considers the time value of money in evaluating a project which is a big lacking in accounting rate of return.

 Simplicity: The most attractive thing about this method is that it is very simple to interpret after the IRR is calculated.
 It is very easy to visualize for managers and that is why this is preferred till the time they come across certain occasional situations such as mutually exclusive projects etc.

-Hurdle Rate / Required Rate of Return is Not Required: The hurdle rate is a difficult and subjective thing to decide.
+Hurdle Rate / Required Rate of Return has Not Required: The hurdle rate is a difficult and subjective thing to decide.
 In IRR, the hurdle rate or the required rate of return is not required for finding out IRR.
-It is not dependent on the hurdle rate and hence the risk of wrong determination of hurdle rate is mitigated.
+It is not dependent on the hurdle rate and hence the risk of a wrong determination of hurdle rate is mitigated.

 Required Rate of Return is a Rough Estimate: A required rate of return is a rough estimate being made by the managers and the method of IRR is not completely based on required rate of return.
 Once IRR is found out, we can compare it with the hurdle rate.
 If the IRR is far away from the estimated required rate of return, the manager can safely take the decision on either side and also keep a room for estimation errors.